NullVoxPopuli/ember-popperjs/README.md

   </PopperJS>
 </Menu>
 ```
-`<Menu>` provides the click handlers and visibilyt controls that make a
+`<Menu>` provides the click handlers and visibility controls that make a
 popover behave as you would expect.

 ### API